Are GRIB files systematically optimistic ?

 2 Replies to "Are GRIB files consistently optimistic ?”

-An excellent article (as usual) and who this time twists the neck to received ideas and many noises of pontoons.
+An excellent article (as usual) and which this time twists the neck of preconceived ideas and many pontoon noises.

-I took the liberty of putting a link on our club's website to share it with our team members.
+I took the liberty of putting a link on our club's website to share it with our teammates.

 2. Hello Francis

-excellent article which summarizes and shows the qualities of the weather.
+Excellent article that summarizes and shows the qualities of the weather.

-I will add the Swiss model with in addition to intelligence based on past developments under these same current conditions and on dynamic calculation models.
+I would add the Swiss model with intelligence based on past developments in the same current conditions and on dynamic calculation models.

 NEMS (NOAA Environment Modeling System).

 It focuses on Western Europe, with the advantage of awakening our minds because it is different from others.
-Please note, it is specialized for the mountains, therefore the influences of thermal breezes are not necessarily good for the sea .
+Be careful, it is specialized for the mountains, so the influences of thermal breezes are not necessarily good for the sea .

 Thank you Francis